rohrerj/scion/doc/BorderRouter.md

 which border router interfaces are affected and for them make some changes to the IO parts.

 ## UDP generic receive offload (GRO)
-In the future we could add UDP generic receive offload (GSO) to improve the performance.
+In the future we could add UDP generic receive offload (GSO) which seems to better perform than just recvmmsg and would therefore improve the performance even more.
 Such an implementation would be feasible in the future because we would just have to identify which border router interfaces are affected and for them make some changes to the IO parts.